Trusted by over 100,000+ Parents

 video-explanation

-How Is Aided Language Stimulation (ALS) Used?
+How Does Aided Language Stimulation for AAC Work?